 - In the 1980s, with the advancement in science, companies started experimenting with plant proteins to create food that started to look similar to meat options.

 I love my non-veg food, what’s the fuss about?

-Many people have advocated a vegetarian diet for health reasons & animal welfare, but there is another big element which not many of us focus on – that is about Environment.
+Many people have advocated a vegetarian diet for health reasons & animal welfare, but there is another big element that not many of us focus on – that is about Environment.

-Most of the researchers have estimated that 15–18% of the global greenhouse gas (GHG) emissions are due to animal farming (meat, milk).
+Most researchers have estimated that 15–18% of the global greenhouse gas (GHG) emissions are due to animal farming (meat, milk).

 If you are wondering how… Let me give some plain & simple points, without exaggerations.

 Like you & me, the animals also poo 💩 fart, and burp.